Pastured Poultry Week

 A celebration of humane and sustainable pasture raised chicken

 Why pasture-raised poultry?
-Not only do we believe the chickens belong on pasture, but it’s also better for the environment, your health, and your taste buds!
+Not only do we believe the chickens belong on pasture, but it’s also better for the environment and your health!

-Last year nearly 100 restaurants in Georgia, New York City, and Charleston participated and helped to celebrate the virtues of pasture raised poultry by featuring it on their menus.
+This year restaurants in Georgia, New York, and South Carolina are participating and helping to celebrate the virtues of pasture raised poultry by featuring it on their menus.
 If you would like us to email you and keep you up-to-date on the event and the participating restaurants, sign up for more information:

 Sign up for email updates